 The story of Oedipus is perhaps the most tragic story of ancient Greece.
-The mythological character was the king of Thebes and lived under the shadow of a curse that could not avoid until the end of his days.
+The mythological character was the king of Thebes and lived under the shadow of a curse that could not be avoided to the end of his days.

-This shows that the ancient Greeks not only created glorious stories but also tragedies that are laden with pain and despair.
+This shows that the ancient Greeks not only created glorious stories but also tragedies laden with pain and despair.

 Oedipus was the son of Laius and Jocasta, the king and queen of Thebes.
 The misfortunes of his line were the result of a curse inflicted by his father.